rust-lang/google-summer-of-code/README.md

 **Description**

-The Rust compiler debuginfo test suite should test how Rust programs interact with debuggers, such as GDB or LLDB.
+The Rust compiler debuginfo test suite should test how Rust programs interact with debuggers, such as GDB, LLDB and CDB.
 However, it is currently not fully exercised on CI, because it suffers from several issues:

 - It is not easily possible to bless the expected output, which makes it quite difficult to maintain the test suite.
-- It uses whatever version of a debugger is available on a given system, which makes it harder to reproduce the results.
+- It uses whatever version of a debugger is discovered (through inconsistent and varying means) on the system where the tests run.
 - It does not allow specifying different expected outputs per different debugger versions.
+- It is difficult (in part) to comprehend test failure, in part because debugger output is captured then fed to LLVM FileCheck, and the FileCheck failures in turn are hard to figure out what's wrong.
+- There is a significant lack of docs surrounding the design intention and actual usage of the debuginfo test infra.

-We would like to rewrite the test suite to make it more maintainable and thus increase our confidence in the Rust compiler debugger visualizers.
+We would like to rewrite the test suite to make it more maintainable and thus increase our confidence in the Rust compiler debugger visualizers, and maintain the quality of debuginfo emitted (and detect if there are regressions).

 **Expected result**